Frequently Asked QuestionsFrequently asked questions about Alternative Schools and Programs of Choice.

-- Then, review the directions for establishing a school on Schools and Districts, and complete an Application for County-District-School (CDS) Code (form TSD-01) (DOC) This form is used to open a new school or district.
+- Then, review the directions for establishing a school on Schools and Districts, and complete an Application for a CDS Code.
+This online form is used to open a new school or district.

 - Finally, review the Checklist: Preparing an Application for a New School to ensure that you have all of the elements needed for approval of your new school code.